edgelesssys/contrast/README.md

 ### Deploy

 5. To build, containerize and deploy, run

     ```sh
     just
     ```

-36. Set the manifest after the Coordinator has started with
+6. Set the manifest after the Coordinator has started with

     ```sh
-    just init
+    just set
     ```

 ### Cleanup

 7. Destroy the cluster with

     ```sh
     just destroy
     ```